 Are There Any Disadvantages of Clipping in?

-Luckily for us, we were within walking distance of a bike shop.
+Luckily for us, we were within walking distance of a local bike shop.
 Taking spares, and tools can mitigate this risk but I kinda feel like we could end up taking enough spare parts to build a whole new bike if we worried about everything.

 Your best bet is to check your cleats before and after each ride, as the screws can work themselves loose on occasion.